amalini10j/Covid19-Data-Analysis/README.md

 2. Most of the data values in the dataset were binary values which made this dataset a classic candidate for implementing binary classification model
 3. The date columns like date_symptoms and entry_date do not have any impact on the model and hence was decided to be dropped from the final set
 4. The date_died column would be converted into categorical variables as this is the decided target variable for the model
-5. There were certain records with duplicate patient Ids
+5. There were certain records with patient Ids having 0 that need to be removed
 6. There were records in the dataset who had their covid results as pending.
 These would not be required for the analysis

 Based on the above exploratory steps, the following pre-processing steps were implemented in Python to get the final clean dataset that would be fed into the machine learning model.